Will the protests spread COVID-19? The police response is the more likely culprit

 All of those things are going to contribute to more death and trauma, specifically among Black Americans.”

-In an op-ed for criminal justice publication, The Appeal, Kajeepeta and assistant professor of epidemiology at Columbia University, Seth J. Prins, reflected on the role that jails and prisons have historically had as hotspots for infectious disease.
+In an op-ed for the criminal justice publication The Appeal, Kajeepeta and Seth J. Prins, an assistant professor of epidemiology at Columbia University, reflected on the role that jails and prisons have historically had as hot spots for infectious disease.
 Incarceration is notoriously linked to poor health outcomes.
 Notably, prisons have become a hotbed for COVID-19 transmission.
-Data from The Legal Aid Society shows that the rate of infection among Department of Corrections workers and inmates in New York City was 11.61% at the end of May.
-By comparison the rate of infection in New York City was 2.5% for the same time period.
+Data from the Legal Aid Society shows that the rate of infection among Department of Corrections workers and inmates in New York City was 11.61% at the end of May.
+By comparison, the rate of infection in New York City was 2.5% for the same time period.
 To mitigate the potential spread of COVID-19, Prins and Kajeepeta argue that legal systems should release as many prisoners as possible.
 Some jurisdictions have made changes to reduce the number of people in prisons and jails.
 However, the recent arrest of large numbers of protesters flies in the face of this wisdom.

 “Jails are harmful for public health even under normal circumstances, even if you remove this emergency context of a pandemic,” she says.
 “So you can only imagine that when you compound this pandemic, that could potentially be fatal, onto this pre-existing system that aids in the spread of infectious disease, and now you’re compounding mass arrests of protesters at an unprecedented level—all of those things are going to contribute to more death and trauma, specifically among Black Americans.”